-- Import the schema file using the Schema Editor.
+- Add the schema file using load-ldap-schema.
 You do not need to restart the server when using this method.
-See Using the Schema Editor Utilities. - Add the schema file using ldapmodify.
-You do not need to restart the server when using this method.
 See Creating a New Attribute over LDAP to find a similar example. - Restart the Data Store.
 The schema file is read at startup. - 5.
-Use ldapmodify to make use of the new object class and one of its attributes in an existing entry.
+Use load-ldap-schema to make use of the new object class and one of its attributes in an existing entry.